statsmodels/statsmodels/docs/source/large_data.rst

 Subsetting your data
 --------------------

-If your entire dataset is too large to store in memory, you might try storing it in a columnar container like `Apache Paruqet <https://parquet.apache.org/>`_ or `bcolz <http://bcolz.blosc.org/en/latest/>`_.
+If your entire data set is too large to store in memory, you might try storing it in a columnar container like `Apache Paruqet <https://parquet.apache.org/>`_ or `bcolz <http://bcolz.blosc.org/en/latest/>`_.
 Using the patsy formula interface, statsmodels will use the `__getitem__` function (i.e. data['Item'])